oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 window_stop       DATETIME              stop date of the accounting interval accounting_user   VARCHAR(20)           user name queue_name        VARCHAR(100)          queue name
-consumption_type  ENUM("ASKED","USED")  "ASKED" corresponds to the walltimes
+consumption_type  ENUM("ASKED",         "ASKED" corresponds to the walltimes
-                                        specified by the user.
+                  "USED")               specified by the user.
 "USED"
                                         corresponds to the effective time
                                         used by the user.
 consumption       INT UNSIGNED          number of seconds used